SoftwareAG/c8y-docs/content/reference/device-management-library-bundle/alarms.md

 |severity|String|Yes|Alarm severity|
 |time|String|Yes|Time of alarm occurrence|

-In addition to the required parameters above the device may also include custom fragments with more details about the alarm status into the alarm.
+In addition to the required parameters above, the device may also include custom fragments with more details about the alarm status into the alarm.

 **SmartREST2 example**